robinschaaf/ngx-scrollspy/README.md

 * **parallax**: create very simple parallax effects based on scroll.
 * **infinite**: infinite scroll

+# Repository change

+Please not that the repository and npm package changed from *ng2-scrollspy* to *ngx-scrollspy*

 ## Installation
 First you need to install the npm module:
 ```sh